-Transportation to, from and around Hood River
+Transportation to and from Hood River

 - Hood River is very, very hilly.
 We recommend a super light bike with 8 or more gears or an electric bike (see rentals below).
 In general, people driving are used to sharing the road with people biking and are courteous.
 Discounts are available on electric bike rentals from Sol Rides if you arrive in Hood River on transit.
 Show your CAT transit pass OF GOrge Pass for a discount.

 - WARNING – bikes are not allowed on the Hood River Bridge to Washington.